Distance education: COVID-19 pandemic

 The COVID-19 pandemic resulted in the closure of the vast majority of schools worldwide for in-person learning.
-The pandemic also exposed gaps in teachers’ preparedness to use digital pedagogy effectively, including challenges with interactive instructional design and unfamiliarity with platforms such as Zoom and Teams.
+The pandemic also exposed gaps in teachers' preparedness to use digital pedagogy effectively, including challenges with interactive instructional design and unfamiliarity with platforms such as Zoom and Teams.
 COVID-19 increased the value of distance education although its policies were implemented and formulated among several universities much earlier.
-Many schools moved to online remote learning through platforms including—but not limited to—Zoom, Blackboard, Cisco Webex, Google Classroom, Google Meet, Microsoft Teams, D2L, and Edgenuity.
+Many schools moved to online remote learning through platforms including—but not limited to—Zoom, Blackboard, Cisco Webex, Google Meet, Microsoft Teams, Skype, D2L, GoTo Meeting and Edgenuity.
 A recent study showed that Google Classroom was the most used platform by students followed by Microsoft Teams and Zoom, respectively.
-The less-used platforms included Blackboard Learn, Webex by Cisco, DingTalk, Tencent, and WhatsApp.
+The less-used platforms included Blackboard Learn, DingTalk, Tencent, and WhatsApp.
 However, the most preferred platforms by students were Microsoft Teams followed by Google Classroom and Zoom.
 Although Google Classroom was the most used by students as decided by their lectures, Microsoft Teams was the most preferred by those students.

 Concerns arose over the impact of this transition on students without access to an internet-enabled device or a stable internet connection.
 Distanced education during the COVID-19 pandemic has interrupted synchronous learning for many students and teachers; where educators were no longer able to teach in real-time and could only switch to asynchronous instruction, this significantly and negatively affected their coping with the transition, and posed various legal issues, especially in terms of copyright.
 The physical surroundings during the COVID-19 pandemic are seen by university instructors as having a detrimental effect on the quality of distance education.
 However, where the lecture is delivered and the type of faculty do not show any significant statistical variances in the quality of distance education.
 The shift away from real-time instruction to asynchronous learning modes has posed significant challenges, impacting both the teaching and learning experience.
 Educators, grappling with this abrupt transition, have faced hurdles in effectively engaging students and delivering course content, leading to heightened stress and burnout among faculty members.
 Additionally, this shift has raised legal concerns, particularly regarding copyright issues related to the dissemination of educational materials in digital formats.
 Post-COVID-19 pandemic, while some educational institutions went back to physical classes, others switched to blended learning or kept up their online distance learning.
+A randomized controlled trial across 1,151 schools and 45,000 students in Ecuador found that centralized monitoring of an online learning management system increased student participation by 0.21 standard deviations and subject knowledge by 0.13 standard deviations relative to decentralized management.
+In contrast, teacher nudges and student encouragement messages had no significant effect.